-In the wet and miserable summer of 2007, the clouds disappeared for one special day to let the glorious sunshine through on Wales.
+In the wet and miserable summer of 2006, the clouds disappeared for one special day to let the glorious sunshine through on Wales.
 This paved the way for one of the most unique events in the history of Cardiff, the first Cardiff Mela.
-This community and social cohesion event is open to everyone, all ages and all colours.
-The Mela is now in its ninth year and previous events have attracted upto 30,000+ visitors in a day.
-The next Mela event will take place on Sunday 15th September 2019 and is set to be bigger and better!
+This community and social cohesion event is open to everyone, all ages and all colours and most imporatntly it is a FREE ENTRY event!
+The 2024 Mela will mark 18 years since the first Cardiff Mela event and will take place on Sunday 23rd June 2024.
+Previous events have attracted 30,000 visitors in a day and with planning underway, 2024 is set to be bigger and better!

 The Mela showcases a wide diversity of cultures, music, dance, arts, fashion and food to name a few.
 Although the Mela's roots are Asian cultures, this is a festival for all and aims to educate, share and celebrate all cultures.

-The Mela is now in its ninth year and previous events have attracted up to 30,000+ visitors in a day.
+The 2024 Mela will mark 18 years since the first Cardiff Mela event and previous events have attracted 30,000 visitors in a day.

 Over 15 local, national and international artists will take centre stage to entertain all Mela visitors.